Understanding self-confidence: What it is and how to recognise It

 4. You make decisions without constant doubt

-You trust your instincts and are able to make choices without second-guessing yourself.
+You trust your instincts and can make choices without second-guessing yourself.
 Even when faced with uncertainty, you’re confident in your ability to figure things out.

 5. You handle criticism constructively